Looking to get behind the wheel of a demo car? Find out how to score a bargain without getting blind-sided.

 Vehicles used at events, promotions, for sponsorships or at companies with company car plans with high turnovers or press fleets can send these vehicles back to the dealership to sell for a bargain price.

 - When you're at the dealership, find out how old the car is.
 Find out how often the car was used and if there is any paperwork available to see the activity of it use.

 - Check when it was registered and who the first registered owner was.

-- If the car has a decent amount of kilometres driven on it, ask who has been driving it and how it was used primarily.
+- If the car has a decent number of kilometres driven on it, ask who has been driving it and what its primary use was.

 - Ask what differentiates the new car from the demo version.

 - Check the kilometres – if it's over 500km, ask about its history.

 Demonstrator vehicles are relatively new, but they all differ on age and kilometres driven.
 Inspecting the vehicle for any signs of wear and tear is important prior to making your purchase.